Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: Oh, that does not look good.
+#### 💬You: Oh, that does not look good.
 Maybe other friendly smiths can help you out, e.g. a blacksmith.
 Try out: job LIKE '%smith' to find all inhabitants whose job ends with 'smith' (% is a wildcard for any number of characters).
 ```sql
 SELECT * FROM INHABITANT WHERE job LIKE '%smith' AND state = 'friendly';
 ```